Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 What does he want to eat?

 (2) **Mi le wanji ku te vole na yam keto.**
-"I forgot this: _He wants to eat what?_."
+"I forgot this: _He wants to eat what?_"
 I forgot what he wants to eat.

 (1) **Te le gibe pesa tas ke doste?**
 "She gave the money to which friend?"
 Which friend did she give the money to?

 (2) **Te le no loga ku te le gibe pesa tas ke doste.**
-"She didn't say this _Which friend did she give the money to?_."
+"She didn't say this: _She gave the money to which friend?_"
 She didn't say which friend she gave the money to.

 ### kesu - _whose_